hiteclab/Meta_Processing/README.md

 **META_PROCESSING Alpha 1.2 English**

 Is a meta-programming language for beginners based in the [Processing](https://processing.org/) language.
 You can write and read the code in 14 different tongues: Spanish, Française, Hindi (हिन्दी), Japanese (日本人), Italiano, Chinese (中文), Português, English, Punjabi (ਪੰਜਾਬੀ), Kannada (ಕನ್ನಡ), Bengali (বাংলা), Tamil (தமிழ்), Korean (한국어), Russian (Pусский), and German (Deutsch).
 All the code created with Meta_Processing is exported as Processing language code.
-Is a Programming environment that do not let you make common syntax mistakes. **Now supports communication with Arduino boards using Firmata and ESP boards using IoTControllerAP https://github.com/hiteclab/IoTControllerAP**
+Is a Programming environment that does not let you make common syntax mistakes. **Now supports communication with Arduino boards using Firmata and ESP boards using IoTControllerAP https://github.com/hiteclab/IoTControllerAP**

 It works in Windows 64, GNU/Linux 64 and Mac OS.